psic4t/qcard/README.md

 This only shows contacts from addressbook 0:

-    qcard -c 0
+    qcard -a 0

-This shows all appointments from 01.10.2021, 00:00h to 31.10.2021, 23:59:59
-(Note: This is in UTC!):

-    qcal -s 20211001T000000 -e 20211031T235959

-This displays all avaliable calendars with their numbers and colors:
+This displays all avaliable addressbooks with their numbers and colors:

-    qcal -l
+    qcaŕd -l

-### Add new appointment
+### Add new contact

-Even though the abillity to create new appointments is limited, it is easy to create simple appointment types.

 This creates an appointment on 01.12.2021 from 15:00h to 17:00h with the summary of "Tea Time":